jbilcke-hf/OpenClap-Format/README.md

 With support for concepts like entities, characters and agent prompts, **OpenClap** actually has more in common with the world of theatre and live performances (and gaming by extension) than the static world of cinema and pre-generated movies.

-An author and producer can use **OpenClap** format in a very light way, only defining broad storylines, art directions and prompts, leaving the rest to interpretation by an AI rendering engine, creating opportunities for surprise, improvisation, and interactivity with audience (**OpenClap** files can include interactive layers).
+An author and producer can use the **OpenClap** data structure in a very light way, only defining broad storylines, art directions and prompts, leaving the rest to interpretation by an AI rendering engine, creating opportunities for surprise, improvisation, and interactivity with audience (**OpenClap** files can include interactive layers).

 ## Under the hood